Nicolò Venier

-Nicolò Venier (ca. 1483 – 1530) was a Lord of Paros in 1518-1530.
+Nicolò Venier (1483–1530) was the lord of Paros from 1520 until his death in 1530.
+He is also the Biological father of Nurbanu Sultan who was the Haseki Sultan and the Valide Sultan of the Ottoman Empire.

 He was a son of Zuan Francesco Venier, Co-Lord of Cerigo and his wife Fiorenza Sommaripa, Lady of Paros, and had a sister Cecilia, who succeeded him to the lordship of Paros.